fieldtrip/website/example/checkconfig.md

 	  save(downsizefiles{k}, 'data')
 	end

 This way **[ft_checkconfig](/reference/ft_checkconfig)** will run recursively through the entire data.cfg, including all the previous fields, and empty the fields that are larger than the specified maximum.
-This can be used on all fieldtrip data.
+This can be used on all FieldTrip data.